taxjar/vat_check/README.md

 }
 ```

-Response if the VAT ID is not formatted correctly
+Response if the VAT ID is not formatted correctly:
 ```
 TaxJarVat.validate('XX999999999')
 {